 Certified athletic trainers are finding employment in the following areas:

 Through BW's affiliation with the Cleveland Clinic, you'll gain expertise from the medical director and team physicians who are part of the Clinic's Sport Health Program.
 You'll work alongside them at clinical rotations as well as interact with them in a classroom environment.

 Offered as a major, athletic training is a comprehensive program that includes prevention and health promotion, clinical examination and diagnosis, acute care of injury and illness, therapeutic interventions, psycho social strategies, evidence-based practice and more.
 It provides solid preparation for the national Board of Certification exam.

-Small class sizes, individual attention and ongoing faculty mentoring are hallmarks of the program.
+Small class sizes, individual attention and ongoing faculty mentoring are hallmarks of the athletic training program.

-COAST (Collegiate Organization of Athletic Student Trainers) is a BW student organization that puts you in contact with peers and career professionals.
+COAST is a BW student organization that puts you in contact with peers and career professionals.

 - National Athletic Trainers' Association